 As a result, we have after 200+ years of brain-dead blather that neither Walrasians, Keynesians, Marxians, Austrians nor Pluralists have any idea what profit is and how the price- and profit mechanism works.
 Not only this, the know-nothings of economics pester the world with economic policy proposals.

 You, for example, talk about immiseration and that ‘the farm is run for the benefit of farmers’.
 What do you think that this is?
 Economics?

 It is pretty obvious that whatever this is, it is NOT economics.
 Hence the title of this blog is misleading.
-What is taking place here is pollution of the scientific atmosphere and severe damage of the intellectual/spiritual environment.
+What is taking place here is the pollution of the scientific atmosphere and severe damage to the intellectual/spiritual environment.
 The time has come to stop this.